-This is not written, to demean traditional masculine virtues, or behaviour, and to raise the feminine as superior.
+This is not written, to demean traditional masculine virtues, or behavior, and to raise the feminine as superior.
 I’m not interested in the modern women’s studies theories, nor am I glorifying every aspect of the patriarchal social system.
-This is also, not a negative critique of “Masculine Virtues” vid, by Cultured-Thug, but commentary on it, and about Minerva.
-There are several others things, to agree with in the video, but the video is here, to basically, get us, to think about the cultural and social contexts, in which these mythological characters, we embrace, were depicted.
-The kind of strength, and violent action, or chaotic warfare of the gods, is often encouragement, for me, in the battle and survival of life, in general.
-We look into virtue, using goddess, Athēna.
+This is also, not a negative critique of “Masculine Virtues” vid, by Cultured-Thug, but commentary on it.

-Athēna, or Minerva both possess, what have been traditionally, regarded as masculine qualities, and virtues and feminine virtues.
-She is a warlike divinity, and was depicted in myth, as having no sympathy with Mar’s love of violence and bloodshed.
+Athēna, or Minerva both possess, what have been traditionally, regarded as masculine qualities and virtues with feminine virtues.
+She is a warlike divinity, and was depicted in myth as having no sympathy with Mar’s love of violence and bloodshed.
 Apollo, a sun-god, is bi-sexual (not a reference to sexual preference), being that the sun-goddess is merely the sun-god depicted in myth.
 Many goddesses are depicted as goddesses of wisdom, or agriculture, i.e., fertility.
 Phallic symbolism is also, usually depicted, hence the theogony of gods, in the mythical fables, involved in all kinds of mischievous sexual relations.

 This is aimed at one ignoramus, who stated to us, that “Minerva was a whore,” as if Minerva is a real being.